Migrate from webpacker to jsbundling-rails with esbuild

 Conclusion

 Another reason we might want to migrate to esbuild is because it might be easier to use and maintain.
-Webpacker is known for its flexibility.
+Webpack is known for its flexibility.
 Esbuild is less flexible than Webpack by design.
 This is right up the Rails developer’s alley where convention over configuration has always been a valued characteristic of the tools we use.

-The Esbuild’s community is growing and there are many community provided plugins and starter configuration scripts already available.
+The Esbuild community is growing and there are many community provided plugins and starter configuration scripts already available.
 Esbuild is also used in many other developer tools such as Amazon CDK and Phoenix .

 Are you considering upgrading your Rails applications so you can also simplify the javascript part of your application?
 We are experts at upgrading Rails applications.
 Reach out so we can help you evaluate the benefits of migrating to jsbundling-rails.